Kerimsekili/fastfoodui/README.md

 ## Project Overview

 This project is a frontend application for managing restaurants and orders in a fast-food establishment.
-It provides a user interface for restaurant owners to create and display restaurants, as well as for customers to create and display orders.
+It provides a user interface for managers to create,update and display restaurants, as well as for customers to creating orders.

 ### Features